 Smith had a rough childhood; with her parents dying before she could remember them, she was raised by her elder sister in a life of poverty, during which she performed on street corners with her brother Clarence, who eventually left town (without telling her) to join a travelling troupe.

 He would later and get Smith an audition, where she was accepted as a dancer, with Blues singing legend and “Mother of the Blues” Ma Rainey up front.

 Bessie Smith formed her own act around 1913 at the 81 Theatre and first recorded in 1923 after garnering a strong reputation in the South.

 Much to the surprise of the record labels who had rejected her due to her “rough” demeanour, Smith found massive success, with her stage presence and ability to enrapture her audience compared to that of a preacher.

 Smith died in 1937 after a horrific car crash that almost severed her arm (which was later amputated), and a delayed transport to the nearest hospital.

-She is best known for her contralto voice (the lowest female vocal range), with her most notable songs being “Nobody Knows You When You’re Down and Out”, “Devil’s Gonna Git You”, and “‘Tain’t Nobody’s Bizness If I Do”.
+She is best known for her contralto voice (the lowest female vocal range), with the most famous Bessie Smith songs being “Nobody Knows You When You’re Down and Out”, “Devil’s Gonna Git You”, and “‘Tain’t Nobody’s Bizness If I Do”.